Scenic Colorado Railroads

 3: This morning we board the Royal Gorge Route Railroad for a 24-mile journey following the Arkansas River and Royal Gorge.
 Enjoy a dramatic view of the Royal Gorge Bridge as we relax in climate-controlled rail cars.
 This afternoon we continue to Alamosa for the night.
 (7,500’)

-4: Our ride today is on the narrow gauge steam train, the Cumbres and Toltec Scenic Railroad.
+4: Our ride today is on a narrow gauge steam train, the Cumbres and Toltec Scenic Railroad.
 Spiked in 1880, the line was built to serve the rich mining camps of the San Juan Mountains.
 A delicious lunch is served at noon.
 The line climbs forested mountainsides and rolls through the wild Toltec Gorge of the Los Pinas River.
-After disembarking at Chama Pass, NM, we drive to Durango, CO.
+After disembarking at Cumbres Pass we drive to Durango.
 Next two nights in Durango.
 (6,500’)

 5: Today is full of scenery as we travel southwest to Mesa Verde National Park.
 A step-on guide joins us for our tour through the park.
-The park is one of the nation’s major archeological preserves.
+Mesa Verde is one of the nation’s major archeological preserves.
 It consists of more than 4,000 ruin sites, which include 600 cliff dwellings.
 Archeologists have stabilized only a few of the ruins.

 6: We board our fourth train for a ride on the Durango and Silverton Narrow Gauge Railroad.
 (9,300’) The line carried $300 million worth of gold and silver in the late 1800’s.
 Our route, inaccessible by car, follows the River of Lost Souls Canyon.
 We disembark at Silverton, where prospectors swarmed 100 years ago.
 Night in Grand Junction.